 Above: Albert E. Nevin, youngest son of Thomas and Elizabeth Nevin ca. 1917

 Painted photograph.
-Copyright © KLW NFC Imprint 2003-2016
+Copyright © KLW NFC Imprint 2003-2017

 Welcome to Tasmanian Photographer Thomas J. Nevin at WordPress.com.

-The first weblog on Nevin’s photographic work appeared at the host Blogharbor in 2003, and moved to Google Blogger, WordPress and Freehostia in 2006-2007.
+The first weblog on Thomas J. Nevin’s photographic work appeared at the host Blogharbor in 2003, and moved to Google Blogger, WordPress and Freehostia in 2006-2007.
 We import documentation and research developed on the main weblog, Thomas J. Nevin at Google Blogger for back-up purposes, different layout options, and wider search engine indexing.
 A second weblog documents aspects of Nevin’s prisons and prisoner photography at Prisoner Pictures, a selection of which also appears on this site.
 Links within articles viewed here, therefore, will refer you back to other articles on the main weblog, in most cases.

-Copyright © KLW NFC Imprint pertains to ALL research and text, and graphic and photographic images held in our private collections, and in public collections, including publications in print.
+Copyright © KLW NFC Imprint ARR pertains to ALL research and text, and graphic and photographic images held in our private collections, and in public collections, including publications in print.

 Commercial use will not be granted, should you ask.
 The Australian Copyright Act 1968 (the Act) allows 10% of the number of words on this website to be reproduced and/or communicated by any educational institution for its educational purposes provided that the educational institution (or the body that administers it) has given a remunerate notice to Copyright Agency Limited (CAL) under the Act.Except as permitted under the Act (for example for the services of the Crown or in reliance on one of the fair dealing exceptions i.e. fair dealing for the purposes of research or study) no part of this website may be reproduced, stored in a retrieval system, communicated or transmitted in any form or by any means without prior written permission.

 These are dynamic and growing sites with constant changes and additions to current entries.
 The weblog RSS is updated daily, and every version & revision is recorded, printed and stored at the publishers.
 All research is original and in press.
 Print publication and CD production of any of these materials is prohibited.
 Do not make hard copies or archives.
 Commercial use can not be granted.
 Librarians please note: do not archive as preserved pages.